-This bill establishes new criminal and civil penalties for dog owners and handlers who fail to properly manage their dogs, particularly in cases of attacks or injuries to other animals or people.
+This bill establishes new criminal and civil penalties for dog owners and handlers who fail to properly manage their dogs, particularly in cases of attacks or injuries to people or other animals.
 It introduces the offense of "negligent handling of a dog," which occurs when a person violates local leashing laws on four or more occasions, classifying it as a petty disorderly persons offense.
-Additionally, the bill defines "reckless handling of a dog," which occurs when a dog injures another person or animal without justification.
-This offense is categorized as a disorderly persons offense, with more severe penalties for cases resulting in hospitalization or death, including potential criminal charges of the third or fourth degree.
+Additionally, the bill creates the crime of "reckless handling of a dog," which applies when a dog injures another person or animal without justification.
+This offense is categorized as a disorderly persons offense, with more severe penalties for cases resulting in hospitalization or death, including potential third-degree felony charges for instructing a dog to attack without provocation.

-Furthermore, the bill grants victims or owners of victimized animals the right to request a hearing to determine if the attacking dog is vicious or potentially dangerous.
-It also amends existing laws to ensure that victims receive written notice of their rights and establishes civil penalties for dog owners based on the severity of the offense, which can be reduced if restitution is paid to the victims.
-The bill aims to enhance accountability for dog owners and improve safety for the community by addressing irresponsible dog handling practices.
+Furthermore, the bill grants victims or owners of victimized animals the right to request a hearing to determine if an attacking dog is vicious or potentially dangerous.
+It also amends existing animal control laws to ensure that victims receive proper notification regarding their rights and the status of the attacking dog.
+The bill outlines specific civil penalties for dog owners based on the severity of the offense, which can be reduced if restitution is paid to the victims.
+Overall, the legislation aims to enhance accountability for dog owners and improve protections for victims of dog attacks.

 Statutes affected: